-The Manager hierarchy security model is based on the management chain or direct reporting structure, where the manager’s and the report’s relationship is established by using the Manager field on the system user entity.
+The Manager hierarchy security model is based on the management chain or direct reporting structure, where the manager’s and the report’s relationship is established by using the Manager field on the system user table.
 With this security model, the managers are able to access the data that their reports have access to.
 They are able to perform work on behalf of their direct reports or access information that needs approval.

 With the Manager hierarchy security model, a manager has access to the records owned by the user or by the team that a user is a member of, and to the records that are directly shared with the user or the team that a user is a member of.
 When a record is shared by a user who is outside of the management chain to a direct report user with Read-only access, the direct report's manager only has Read-only access to the shared record.

 For a non-direct report in the same management chain of the manager, a manager has the Read-only access to the non-direct report’s data.
-For a direct report, the manager has the Read, Write, Update, Append, AppendTo access to the report’s data.
+For a direct report, the manager has the Read, Write, Append, AppendTo access to the report’s data.
 To illustrate the Manager hierarchy security model, let’s take a look at the diagram below.
 The CEO can read or update the VP of Sales data and the VP of Service data.
 However, the CEO can only read the Sales Manager data and the Service Manager data, as well as the Sales and Support data.
 You can further limit the amount of data accessible by a manager with “Depth”.
 Depth is used to limit how many levels deep a manager has Read-only access to the data of their reports.
 For example, if the depth is set to 2, the CEO can see the data of the VP of Sales, VP of Service and Sales and Service Managers.
 However, the CEO doesn’t see the Sales data or the Support data.

-It is important to note that if a direct report has deeper security access to an entity than their manager, the manager may not able to see all the records that the direct report has access to.
+It is important to note that if a direct report has deeper security access to an table than their manager, the manager may not able to see all the records that the direct report has access to.
 The following example illustrates this point.